codeforkjeff/trello-cal-sync/README.md

 Not directly relevant to this project but sticking this info here anyway.

-- go to the "Settings and sharing" screen for the Google calendar
-- go to "Integrate calendar" section
+- go to "Integrate calendar" section of the Google calendar settings
 - copy the "Secret address in iCal format" address
 - in Outlook, right-click "My Calendars" and select "Add Calendar" -> "From Internet..." and paste in the address
-- sometimes Outlook gets messed up and stops properly syncing the calendar;
+- sometimes Outlook gets messed up and stops syncing the calendar correctly;
 if this happens, remove it from Outlook, go to the Google calendar settings and click the "Reset" button for the secret address, then re-add the calendar to Outlook using the new address